 “a major contribution to the education of children and young people.
 At its best, it is intellectually challenging and personally enriching.
 It helps young people develop beliefs and values, and promotes the virtues of respect and empathy, which are important in our diverse society.
 It fosters civilised debate and reasoned argument, and helps pupils to understand the place of religion and belief in the modern world”.
 (RE: realising the potential, Ofsted 2013).

 This fits with our school ethos of ‘Aim High, work Hard and Care deeply’.

-At Lynch Hill, we feel it is vitally important for children to develop a knowledge of beliefs, their own faith, or none and faiths other than their own so that they can understand the complexities of living in a multi-religious world.
-Through teaching RE, children have the opportunity to reflect on their own convictions and begin to develop a worldview and consider the part they play in the life of the school and more widely.
+At Lynch Hill, we feel it is vitally important for children to develop a knowledge of beliefs, their own faith or otherwise, so that they can understand the complexities of living in a multi-religious world.
+Through teaching RE, children have the opportunity to reflect on their own convictions and begin to develop a world view and consider the part they play in the life of the school and more widely.

 As pupils progress through the school, they begin to understand that everyone is entitled to their own ideas about religion, whether they are believers or not.
 They begin to understand that tolerance towards others and respect is a very important value.
 Through the teaching of other religions, pupils start to think about universal values that are held and how religion has an impact on the laws and culture of Britain.
 This is mirrored in all other areas of the curriculum through the five British Values – democracy, mutual respect, individual liberty, rules of law and tolerance.